Firecon123/CSE-518-The_Vulwitch_Trials/doc/proposal.md

 Static code analysis is a powerful technique for helping programmers identify bugs and vulnerabilities in their software.
-Without executing the program, static analysis unearths userful information by solely inspecting code in structured representations, such as abstract syntax trees (ASTs).
+Without executing the program, static analysis unearths useful information by solely inspecting code in structured representations, such as abstract syntax trees (ASTs).
 Traditional static analyzers typically follow two main approaches.
 One approach is to exercise rule-based pattern matching against ASTs, as in [Semgrep][semgrep].